“Wait a second, I’ll send it to you.”

-Remote critical checks are often referred to as “know your customer” (KYC) checks.
+Remote critical checks are often also referred to as “know your customer” (KYC) checks.
 They exist so that companies can check they’re entering into an agreement with who they think they are.

-As we’ll explore, remote checks without robust security can lead to opportunities for hackers.
+As we’ll explore, remote critical checks without robust security can lead to opportunities for hackers.
 But the reason for having them in the first place was to avoid fraudulent activity.
 To stop bad actors from illegally profiting from a business relationship.

 And for banks, these checks aren’t a nice-to-have.
 They’re essential.
 Not carrying them out can lead to significant penalties.
 In Europe, the AMLD5 legislation came into force earlier this year.
 AMLD stands for Anti Money Laundering Directive.
 It requires that banks carry out even stricter due diligence than they did before.

 If you’ve tried to open a bank account with a mobile bank like Starling or Revolut, you’ll have experienced it yourself.
-You use the bank’s app to take a photo of your passport or other ID, you fill in your personal details, and then you wait for an email confirming approval.
+You use the bank’s app to take a photo of your passport or other ID, fill in your personal details, and then wait for an email confirming approval.

 The problem is that others are carrying out remote critical checks, too.
 Not only more traditional banks, but even real estate companies and government departments.
-And they don’t all use the same level of robust security that mobile banks do.
+And they don’t all use the same level of security that challenger mobile banks do.

-How bad actors can exploit KYC checks
+How bad actors can exploit remote critical checks

 There’s no problem with companies asking customers to supply sensitive information via a well-secured app.
 But some businesses ask customers to send photos of their ID via email.
 And email isn’t always a secure communication channel.